What Is Quality Control (QC)?

 For vinyl, QC is slightly different.
 The production of vinyl records involves several mechanical steps.
 Problems can creep in at any time during these processes.
 Artists releasing vinyl have two opportunities to check their projects.

 Step one after the masters are completed is cutting the lacquers.
-The cutting engineers can make a test lacquer, better known as an acetate for the client to assess the disc cutting process.
+The cutting engineer can make a test lacquer, better known as an acetate for the client to assess the disc cutting process.
 Most of my clients preview the record for approval later in the process, however.

 Step two is when, the cutting engineer creates the master lacquer which is used in the mechanical processes to the create metal parts used for pressing.
 If requested, a very short run of test pressings are made and sent to the client to evaluate.
 It is absolutely essential to listen to the test pressings.
 After you approve the test pressings, the rest of the records are produced at the plant.